-If you’ve been auto-enrolled into your employer’s workplace pension scheme, under current minimum contribution limits, you’ll be paying in 5% of your salary before tax (of which 1% is tax relief), whilst your employer will pay in 3%, bringing the total contribution to 8%.
+If you’ve been auto-enrolled into your employer’s workplace pension scheme, the minimum contribution is 8% of ‘qualifying earnings’.
+Of that 8%, your employer can’t contribute less than 3%, but they can pay as much of the 8% as they want.
 Your payslip should show any pension contributions that are deducted each month.

-It’s worth noting however that auto-enrolment contributions only have to be paid on ‘qualifying earnings’ of between £6,240 and £50,270 in the 2021/22 tax year.
+It’s worth noting however that auto-enrolment contributions only have to be paid on ‘qualifying earnings’ of between £6,240 and £50,270 (the lower threshold will be scrapped following changes to rules).
 This means low and high earners may in fact have a lower effective contribution than the headline percentage figures.
 If in doubt, speak to your workplace pension provider to understand how your particular scheme works.

 Some employers will pay in more than the minimum contribution, and you can usually pay in extra if you want to.
 You are also able to make additional one off voluntary contributions into a workplace pension at any time and still receive any tax relief eligible to you.
 If you’re not sure how much you should be putting away for the future, read our article How much should I save for retirement?

 A bill is currently being passed through the Commons that proposes scrapping the £6,240 lower earnings limit and lowering the qualifying age for auto-enrolment from 22 to 18, with backing from the Department of Work and Pensions (DWP).
 It is hoped that the passing of this bill will make it easier for young people and on lower incomes to save for retirement.

 How much tax relief will I get on my contributions?

 The amount of pension tax relief you can claim is tied to your rate of income tax.

 - Basic-rate taxpayers get 20% pension tax relief

 - Higher-rate taxpayers can claim 40% pension tax relief

 - Additional-rate taxpayers can claim 45% pension tax relief